 Popup Storefronts - whitelisting websites

 Please consider reading Adding a Popup Storefront to Your Website and familiarize yourself with the Store Builder Library if you are planning to use Popup Storefronts for checkout.
-Before you can start testing and using Popup Storefronts you need to contact FastSpring Support with the names of all websites that will use a Popup Storefront.
+Before you can start testing and using Popup Storefronts you need to whitelist the domain(s) of all websites that will use a Popup Storefront.
 Popup Storefronts will not open on domains that have not been explicitly whitelisted.